Technology layers

 Evidence layer

-Documentation & handover outputs
+Documentation and handover outputs

 • Scope + acceptance criteria